desiEunice/More-Projects/Applying PCA to the Yield Curve/README.md

 For this analysis I will use various US Treasuries Interest rates data from 0.5 years up to 30 years to maturity.
 When finding the principal components of the yield curve, usually:
 - The first principal component records *parallel shift* $\approx$ long term interest rate
+- The second principal component records *a change in slope(or tilt)* $\approx$ term premium
+- The third principal component records *curvature or convexity*